 10. Clean out your email subscriber list often: repeat attempts at bad or nonexistent emails is a spammer's modus operandi.

 11. Avoid using these words and phrases in any part of your email (including subject line): free, porn, win, get rich quick, check cashing services, free (!), opportunity – these are flagged spam words caught by many email blacklists.

 12. Include options for your subscribers to view your email in an HTML or web-based version.

 13. Swear on your life: you'll never, ever BCC your list.

 14. Scale back on your inclusion of images, graphics and flash in your emails – spam filters are now cracking down on this and you'll end up bounced.

-There, now don't you feel better that your email is clean of all those possible flags and will not end up on a blacklist?
+There, now don't you feel better that your email is clean of all those possible flags and will not end up on an email marketing blacklist?
 You are now free to go on your way and send happily ever after.
 Contact us to learn more about SimplyCast's Blacklist Monitor.